Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 }
 </pre>

+WARNING: The `halt` command might not work if Plug and Play (PnP) is enabled in the BIOS/UEFI settings, in that case the power button has to be pressed.

 <pre>
 grub-mkconfig -o /boot/grub/grub.cfg
 </pre>

 We can also change the text displayed on the bootloader if we manually edit the file.
 Keep in mind that these changes will be lost when we rebuild the file. **Do this with extreme caution.**
-If we delete something needed, the machine might not boot (you can always try to fix it with a live cd).
+If something needed is deleted, the machine might not boot.
+Although it can probably be fixed with live cd.

 <pre>
 nano /boot/grub/grub.cfg